Extheoisah/Extheoisah/README.md

   <img src="https://komarev.com/ghpvc/?username=extheoisah&style=flat-square&color=green" alt=""/>
 </div>

-- :telescope: I am a Software and Bitcoin developer :coin: :zap:, contributing to frontend and backend for building magic applications.
+- :telescope: I am a Software and Bitcoin developer based in Lagos, Nigeria :coin: :zap:, contributing to frontend and backend for building magic applications.

-- :seedling: Exploring Technical Content Writing.
+- I'm fascinated by all things related to software.
+Computer systems, Bitcoin, and Lightning projects have all piqued my interest.

+- I build software applications in Javascript, Typescript, and recently Rust.

+- I publish technical essays about web development, Bitcoin, and Lightning on occasion in my [blog here](https://extheo.hashnode.dev)

+- :seedling: I am open to opportunities in the bitcoin ecosystem because I am passionate about improving the technology.

 - :zap: In my free time, I hangout with family, play board games and read tech articles.